ansys/pyaedt-toolkits-common/doc/source/getting_started/architecture.rst

 Because the backend exposes all functionalities as APIs, the frontend is just one way to interact with the backend.
 User can choose:
 -   Default UI provided by the framework: PySide6-based desktop GUI
--   Web app: Use any web technology (React, Angular, Vue, Streamlit etc.)
+-   Web app: Use any web technology (React, Angular, Streamlit etc.)
 -   Other frontend frameworks

 Toolkit backend and UI